crmorgan/nservicebus-intro/README.md

 To stop RabbitMQ run `docker-compose down`

 ## Step One ##
 This step starts you out with a working web site that allows you to checkout and place an order but does not publish any events and there are no endpoints yet.

+1. Open the retail-demo solution located the `step-one` folder in Visual Studio
+2. Set the **docker-compose** project as the startup project for the solution
-1. Run the project in Visual Studio with <kbd>F5</kbd> to launch the store web site at http://localhost:32773/
+3. Run the project in Visual Studio with <kbd>F5</kbd> to launch the store web site at http://localhost:32773/
-2. Click the **proceed to checkout** button to go to the checkout page.
+4. Click the **proceed to checkout** button to go to the checkout page.
 Here you will see that there is an order id that has been generated that will be sent to the `PlaceOrder` command that will be added in step two.
-3. Click **Place your order** to see that the `CheckoutController.PlaceOrder()` action method is called and the confirmation page is loaded.
+5. Click **Place your order** to see that the `CheckoutController.PlaceOrder()` action method is called and the confirmation page is loaded.
 In the next step you will publish the `PlaceOrder` command from this action method.

 ## Step Two ##